mirsadraee/mirsadraee/README.md

 ## I am currently working on ...

 - 🔭 Thermomanagement of electric vehicles.

-- 🌱 Challenging Azure Machine Learning.
+- 🌱 Challenging Cloud DevOps using Microsoft Azure.

 - ❓ Ask me about anything related to technologies!